Rayhan-C/Final-year-project/README.md

 ## How to run Only Html/CSS/JS (Frontend) Version Of Custom Fit
 1. Open the final year project folder on VS Code
+2. Click on 'fitness' folder
-2. Select One of the HTML files down below
+3. Select One of the HTML files down below
-3. Go live and explore the website
+4. Go live and explore the website